 The 'x' in the model numbers represents the regulatory domain.
-For information on supported regulatory domains, see the "AP Model Numbers and Regulatory Domains" section on page 5.
+For information on supported regulatory domains, see the "AP Model Numbers and Regulatory Domains" section on page 4.

-- Integrated internal antennas that are omni directional in azimuth, for both 2.4 GHz and 5 GHz bands. - External antennas on the 9130AXE AP models (C9130AXE-x and C9130AXE-EWC-x). - Multiuser Multiple-Input Multiple-Output (MU-MIMO) technology for uplink and downlink. - Orthogonal Frequency Division Multiple Access (OFDMA)-based scheduling for both uplink and downlink. - Multigigabit Ethernet (mGig) - The following hardware external interfaces: - 1x100/1000/2500/5000 Multigigabit Ethernet (RJ-45) - RS-232 Console Interface through RJ-45 - Recovery push button (enables partial or full system configuration recovery) - USB 2.0 Port
+- Integrated internal antennas that are omni directional in azimuth, for 2.4-GHz, 5-GHz bands, and 6-GHz bands. - Multiuser Multiple-Input Multiple-Output (MU-MIMO) technology for uplink and downlink. - Orthogonal Frequency Division Multiple Access (OFDMA)-based scheduling for both uplink and downlink. - Multigigabit Ethernet (mGig) - The following hardware external interfaces: - 2x100/1000/2500/5000 Multigigabit Ethernet (RJ-45) - RS-232 Console Interface through RJ-45 - Recovery push button (enables partial or full system configuration recovery) - USB 2.0 Port - One multi-color LED.

-- One multi-color LED Status indicator. see the "Checking the Access Point LEDs" section on page 23 for information on the colors of the LED status indicator. - Integrated Bluetooth Low Energy (BLE) radio to enable IoT use cases such as location tracking and wayfinding. - Cisco RF ASIC, a fully integrated Software Defined Radio (SDR), that can perform advanced RF spectrum analysis and delivers features like CleanAir, Wireless Intrusion Prevention System (WIPS), and DFS detection. - Intelligent Capture probes the network and provides Cisco DNA Center with deep analysis. - Spatial Reuse (also known as Basic Service Set (BSS) coloring) which allows APs and their clients to differentiate between BSSs, thus permitting more simultaneous transmissions. - New power savings mode called Target Wake Time (TWT) which allows the client to stay asleep and wake up only at pre-scheduled (target) times to exchange data with the AP.
-This provides significant energy savings for battery-operated devices. - Cisco Digital Network Architecture (DNA) support enables Cisco Connected Mobile Experiences, Apple FastLane and Cisco Identity Services Engine. - Optimized AP Roaming for ensuring that client devices associate with the AP in their coverage range that offers the fastest data rate available. - Cisco CleanAir technology enhanced with 160MHz channel support.
+- Integrated Bluetooth Low Energy (BLE) radio to enable IoT use cases such as location tracking and wayfinding. - Intelligent Capture probes the network and provides Cisco DNA Center with deep analysis. - Spatial Reuse (also known as Basic Service Set (BSS) coloring) which allows APs and their clients to differentiate between BSSs, thus permitting more simultaneous transmissions. - New power savings mode called Target Wake Time (TWT) which allows the client to stay asleep and wake up only at pre-scheduled (target) times to exchange data with the AP.
+This provides significant energy savings for battery-operated devices. - Cisco Digital Network Architecture (DNA) support enables Cisco DNA Spaces, Apple FastLane and Cisco Identity Services Engine. - Optimized AP Roaming for ensuring that client devices associate with the AP in their coverage range that offers the fastest data rate available. - Cisco CleanAir technology enhanced with 160MHz channel support.
 CleanAir delivers proactive, high-speed spectrum intelligence across 20-, 40-, and 80-, and 160-MHz-wide channels to combat performance problems arising from wireless interference.

-The AP supports both Cisco Embedded Wireless Controller and lightweight deployments (using Cisco Wireless Controllers).
+The AP supports lightweight deployments (using Cisco Wireless Controllers).
 The AP also supports the following operating modes:

 - Local-This is the default mode for the Cisco AP.
-In this mode, the AP serves clients. - FlexConnect-FlexConnect mode for the Cisco AP. - Monitor-This is the monitor-only mode for the Cisco AP. - Sniffer-In the wireless sniffer mode, the AP starts sniffing the air on a given channel.
+In this mode, the AP serves clients.
+In local mode, the AP creates two CAPWAP tunnels to the Cisco WLC, one for management and the other for data traffic.
+This is known as central switching because the data traffic is switched (bridged) from the AP to the controller where it is then routed. - FlexConnect-In FlexConnect mode (previously known as HREAP), the data traffic is switched locally and is not sent to the controller.
+In this mode, the Cisco AP behaves like an autonomous AP, but is managed by the Cisco WLC.
+Here, the AP continues to function even if connection to the controller is lost. - Monitor-In the monitor mode, specified Cisco APs can exclude themselves from handling data traffic between clients and the infrastructure.
+These APs act as dedicated sensors for location based services (LBS), rogue AP detection, and intrusion detection (IDS).
+When APs are in monitor mode, they actively monitor the airwaves and typically do not serve clients. - Sniffer-In the wireless sniffer mode, the AP starts sniffing the air on a given channel.
 It captures and forwards all the packets from the clients on that channel to a remote machine that runs Airopeek or Wireshark (packet analyzers for IEEE 802.11 wireless LANs).
 This includes information on the time stamp, signal strength, packet size, etc.